ah3548/knowspace-fork/README.md

 ### Problem Statement:

 We aim to change the way adults (>14) approach education.
-Many categorizations of learning styles exist and our approach is to let the user figure that out for themselves.
+Many learning styles exist and our approach is to let the user figure that out themselves.
 We do this by treating learning as a "Choose Your Own Adventure" game.
-By simply presenting the "Knowledge Space" through a node graph visualization we give the student a map of information to grasp.
-Along the journey we leverage the stack overflow API and the stack overflow methodology (popularity, reputation, etc.) to present discussions around relevant topics.
+By presenting the "Knowledge Space" through a node graph visualization we give the student a map.
+Along the journey we leverage the stack overflow API and the <a href="http://www.cs.cmu.edu/~dmovshov/papers/asonam_2013.pdf">StackOverflow Reputation System</a> to present discussions around relevant topics.
 To drill in further we leverage Wikipedia to give clarification around complex topics.
 The ultimate goal is that users can provide back into stack overflow their opinions, metaphors, guidance, analogies, and so much more to further improve our topic associations.
 For example, I was a mechanic but know nothing about linear algebra.
-Could some of these topics be described as how car engines operate?
+Could we describe the topic in terms of how car engines operate?
 As our application learns more from user interaction and users' private information we can further improve how and which information we should present to users in a probabilistic way.
 At its core we aim to prove that yes 90% of people find describing code as cooking recipes but 10% might understand it better through karaoke song selection techniques.
 There are as many possibilities as people in the world are learning right now.

 ### Current Scope:

 As a proof of concept we are going to present a use case to learn linear algebra using our tool.
 We are going to store user interaction information for analysis but will leave users' private information alone for now.
 In addition, feeding questions and answers back into stack overflow should be done at a later point.

 ### Future Works:

 * A key improvement would be the ability to write data back into stack overflow so that interaction is live and interactive.
 * Stack overflow is not the be-all and end-all of subject forums, i.e. integration with reddit could improve our information repository.
 * The tool can be applied to a classroom setting.